 - Architect Leaders – Governmental Member Voting Representatives who are licensed architects (financial support by the AIA).

 - Emerging Leaders – Governmental Member Voting Representatives who have served their jurisdiction between 4 and 9 years.
-Membership in the Legacy organizations will be counted toward years served.

 - Future Leaders – Governmental Member Voting Representatives who are new to the profession, serving less than four years.